19 Nov 10 New Web Design Trends to Watch Out For – 2021 Edition

 The new trend is not following a trend.
 The more out-of-the-box you go with your web design, the more unique your users will feel it is.
 In an era where everyone is online, and there is an overabundance of products and services, having something unique to you is refreshing and original.

-Search engine optimization works because it ranks your website higher if the algorithm detects that users spend more time navigating your site than average.
-You can increase this time by analyzing what users like about your site and how they behave while they are there.
+Search engine optimisation works because it ranks your website higher if the algorithm detects that users spend more time navigating your site than average.
+You can increase this time by analysing what users like about your site and how they behave while they are there.

 This is where gathering data comes in handy.
 There are many incredibly sophisticated tools online, both free and paid, that collect data about your visitors.
 You can even record their journey on your website and see where they clicked on and what made them leave your site!

 So, if you were not using analytics yet, this is the moment where you should start doing so.
 Facebook Pixel is a must-have here, and as you move further along this data-collection path, you can invest in more in-depth tools like the one we just mentioned.

 Another way in which data is being trendy right now is in informative design structures.
 Websites that showcase statistics as part of their embedded design tend to be more trustworthy than others that don’t.
 Especially for services and IT pages.
 To achieve this cool design, you will need to focus on setting up the data sources and data placement.

 - 10 Most Effective Search Engine Optimisation Tips and Techniques 2022 16/02/2022